stoiandl/auto-workflow/README.md

 **Q: Do I need decorators?** No; you can manually wrap callables into Tasks if you prefer pure functional style.

-**Q: How does it serialize arguments across processes?** Planned fallback: cloudpickle; user can register custom serializer.
+**Q: How does it serialize arguments across processes?** Uses cloudpickle for process execution mode.

 **Q: Scheduling / cron?** Out of core scope—provide a thin adapter so external schedulers (cron, systemd timers, GitHub Actions) can invoke flows.